-The Profiles and Extensions page list the US Core Profiles and have been defined for this implementation guide.
-US Core Profile StructureDefinitions defines the minimum elements, extensions, vocabularies, and ValueSets that SHALL be present and constrains the way the elements are used when using the profile.
-Each US Core Profile page has a “Quick Start” guide to the supported FHIR RESTfUL transactions for each profile
+The Profiles and Extensions page lists the US Core Profiles defined for this implementation guide.
+US Core Profile StructureDefinitions define the minimum elements, extensions, vocabularies, and ValueSets that SHALL be present and constrains how the elements are used when using the profile.
+Each US Core Profile page has a "Quick Start" guide to the supported FHIR RESTfUL transactions for each profile.

 There are two different ways to implement US Core: